Design-led Food & Travel

 The Clubhouse – Chamonix, France

 The warm welcome extended by Sandie, The Clubhouse’s brilliant and cheery Manager, is the first indication of the overall friendliness and warmth that this boutique chalet-cum-hotel extends all of its guests.
 Now in its 9th season, The Clubhouse is a triumph in art deco restoration and small yet perfectly formed – just 20-bed spaces helps create a homely feel.
 Rooms are a good size, nicely decorated and the Black and Red rooms both have double showers.
-Owned by… Read more
+Owned by Jonathan Downey… Read more

 11 January 2012 No Comments